Inside a Michigan COVID-19 unit, nurses fear people 'just don't care'

 Stars and Stripes is making stories on the coronavirus pandemic available free of charge.
 See other free reports here.
 Sign up for our daily coronavirus newsletter here.
 Please support our journalism with a subscription.

-DETROIT (Tribune News Service) — It was a Tuesday afternoon in mid-December at Beaumont Hospital in Farmington Hills.
+DETROIT — It was a Tuesday afternoon in mid-December at Beaumont Hospital in Farmington Hills.
 Inside, dozens of people were alone in rooms with closed doors, hooked up to oxygen tanks and IV medicine, sickened by the virus that came to define 2020.

 Every room in the south pavilion of the 20-bed progressive care unit was full.
 Half of the beds were occupied with coronavirus patients.
 The other half were filled with people who'd had heart attacks or strokes or other conditions that led them to seek hospital care.